 Partners in Education Committee

-- Working closely with Continuum of Learning, the educational community, business, labor and other stakeholders to encourage and support ongoing partnerships designed for workforce development.
+- Working closely with the educational community, business, labor and other stakeholders to encourage and support ongoing partnerships designed for workforce development.

-- Creating and co-managing Business Education Week with Continuum of Learning through:
+- Creating and managing Business Education Week through:

 - Business Professionals in the Classroom